(I may earn a small commission from the products mentioned in this post.)

 Most of the people had positive experiences.
 Some of those who struggled with recovery had weight issues while others did not take the physical therapy rehab as serious as they should have.

-Almost all who had positive outcomes stressed the importance of giving physical therapy my best effort and sincere attention.
+Almost all who had positive outcomes stressed the importance of giving physical therapy their best effort and sincere attention.
 Friends also made sure that I understood it was a process and that I should continue working on my knee well after the formal physical therapy was over.

 You might be curious how long you will need assistance or a caregiver.